PaulEvans78/portfolio/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## My Portfolio

 [![https://paulevans.surge.sh/][product-screenshot]](https://paulevans.surge.sh/)

 UX / UI Designer & Frontend Developer.
-Check out my Portfolio and if you like waht you see contact me at paul.evans.creative@gmail.com
+Check it out and if you like what you see contact me at paul.evans.creative@gmail.com

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `PaulEvans78`, `portfolio`, `paulevanscreative/`, `paul-evans-3a74605/`, `gmail`, `paul.evans.creative`, `Portfolio`, `A website built in React to Showcase my work as a UX/UI designer, frontend Developer and Cinematographer.` -->